 - A wheelbarrow test may be conducted.
 In this test, the hind legs are slightly elevated so the dog is forced to walk on his front legs in a wheel-barrow fashion.

 - Another common test is changing paw position, by placing a knuckled paw against the floor and observing if the dog adjusts the position.
 Normally, dogs respond by quickly adjusting the paw position.

 Further evaluation to find the underlying cause can be provided by having an MRI that will look for signs of tumors, inflammation and nerve damage.
 CT scans are also performed.
 Consulting with a veterinary neurologist can be helpful.

-There are several levels of nerve damage that play a big role in the chances for recovery.
+There are several levels of nerve damage that play a big role in the chances of recovery.

 - The loss of nerve function may, therefore, be temporary when there's no injury involved (neuropraxia).